 - Peanut powder

-Carbohydrates – Obviously, to get or stay lean, fuel your workouts and have long-lasting satiety, whole grains are the types of carbs you should purchase.
-You can cheaply buy the following:
+Carbohydrates – To get or stay lean, fuel your workouts, and have long-lasting satiety whole grains are the types of carbs you should purchase.
+You can find the follow staples at low prices:

 - Oatmeal – the cheapest route